jonhilgart22/UNH-projects/README.md

 - 6) *Data_Leadership*: outlines the final business case presentation we completed.
 This case looked at a hospital chain to understand, and make recommendations, for how to reduce patient readmissions.
 (Data Science ROI, Cost Benefit Analysis, Managerial Clustering, Pandas, Sklearn)

+**Semester Four**

+- 7) *Deep Learning*: contains an analysis of using reinforcement learning to maximize a daily taxicab drivers revenue in NYC.
+(Deep Q-Learning, Actor-Critic, Keras, Tensorflow, GPU, )